Bill Jackman (basketball): College and international career

 After graduating high school in 1982, Jackman was signed by Mike Krzyzewski to play basketball for Duke University.
 He averaged 8.4 points and 5.4 rebounds in his freshman year, afterwards returning to Nebraska to play for University of Nebraska–Lincoln's team for the rest of his college career.
 He scored 500 points in his career there.
-Jackman was encouraged to drop out by Danny Nee, and he did so and moved to Austin, Texas, where he played casually with about 20 NBA-signed players and practiced more, eventually spending a summer with the Houston Rockets, though went unsigned.
+Jackman was encouraged to leave the state of Nebraska after graduating by Danny Nee, and he did so and moved to Austin, Texas, where he played casually with about 20 NBA-signed players and practiced more, eventually spending a summer with the Houston Rockets, though went unsigned.

-Afterward, Jackmanlayed with eighteen international teams within four years, including for ones in Columbia, Mexico, New Zealand and Venezuela.
+Afterward, Jackman played with eighteen international teams within four years, including for ones in Colombia, Mexico, New Zealand and Venezuela.

 Post-basketball life

 After playing internationally, Jackson attended the University of Chicago alongside two of his brothers, and graduated with a Master of Business Administration.
-He did not play for their team.
 A businessman in Dallas, he is a director of the Cotton Bowl Classic and the University of Nebraska Foundation.